-FIRST PROPOSAL: TO ELECT THE CLASS II DIRECTORS.
+FIRST PROPOSAL: TO ELECT THE CLASS I DIRECTORS.

-WHO ARE THE NOMINEES FOR CLASS II DIRECTORS?
+WHO ARE THE NOMINEES FOR CLASS I DIRECTORS?

-Meridee A. Moore and William E. Mayer have been re-nominated for election to the Board at the Annual Meeting and Michael J. Zugay, our Chief Executive Officer, has been nominated for the first time.
-Mr. Zugay is not being proposed for election pursuant to any agreement or understanding between him and the Company.
-Certain information concerning Ms. Moore and Messrs.
-Mayer and Zugay is set forth below.
-Ms. Moore has been a Director of the Company since November 7, 2017, when she was appointed by the Board to fill a vacancy on the Board.
-Mr. Mayer has been a Director of the Company since 2005.
+John R. Baron and Jerrold B. Harris have been re-nominated for election to the Board at the Annual Meeting.
+Certain information concerning Messrs.
+Baron and Harris is set forth below.
+Mr. Baron has been a Director of the Company since 2013, and Mr. Harris has been a Director of the Company since 2005.

 The Board currently consists of seven (7) Directors and is divided into three classes, designated Class I, Class II and Class III.
-If elected, Michael J. Zugay will increase the Board to eight (8) Directors.
-The term of office of one class of

-Directors expires at each annual meeting of Stockholders on a staggered basis.
+The term of office of one class of Directors expires at each annual meeting of Stockholders on a staggered basis.
 Each class of Directors holds office for a three-year term.
-For example, John R. Baron and Jerrold B. Harris stood for election as Class I Directors at last year's annual meeting of Stockholders; Meridee A. Moore, William E. Mayer and Michael J. Zugay stand for election at this year's annual meeting of Stockholders and if elected will serve as Class II Directors; and the Class III Directors, Maureen K. Usifer, Mark S. Lies and James E. Keenan, are expected to stand for re-election at the Company's 2019 annual meeting of Stockholders.
+For example, Mark S. Lies, Maureen K. Usifer and James E. Keenan stood for re-election as Class III Directors at last year's annual meeting of Stockholders; the Class II Directors, Meridee A. Moore and William E. Mayer are expected to stand for re-election at the Company's 2021 annual meeting of Stockholders; and the Class I Directors, John R. Baron and Jerrold B. Harris, stand for re-election at this year's annual meeting of Stockholders and if re-elected will serve as Class I Directors.
 Each Director holds office for the three-year term to which he or she is elected and until his or her successor is duly elected and qualifies or until his or her earlier resignation, removal from office, death or incapacity.